-In our active country positions we aim to take advantage of the relative value between different countries.
-Being underweight German government bonds versus other euro government bonds and euro swaps is an example of an active country position that did well last year.
+In our active currency positions we aim to take advantage of the relative value between different currencies.

 Throughout 2024 the portfolio was overweight corporate bonds and asset backed-securities.
 This also added significantly to returns as these type of bonds performed well last year and outperformed government bonds.